ptxmac/PingBar/PRIVACY_POLICY.md

 PingBar is an open source macOS app developed by Peter Kristensen.

-This app neither stores or collects any personal information.
+This app neither stores nor collects any personal information.